reactjs/rfcs/text/0000-unify-state-api.md

 }
 ```

 As you can see, the usage of contextual state and global state is exactly the same.
-The only difference is that when we use contextual state, React will make sure that this context was provided by some component upper in the hierarchy tree, and retrieve for us the correct instance of the state:
+The only difference is that when we use a contextual state, React will make sure that this context was provided by some component upper in the hierarchy tree, and retrieve for us the correct instance of the state:
 ```javascript
 import {ProvideContext} from 'react';
 import {someContext} from './someContext';